-Membership is open to anyone interested in neutron scattering.
+Membership is open to anyone in Sweden with an interest in neutron scattering.

 4.2 Nomination Committee

 4.3 General Meetings

 Normally a general meeting is held annually.
 The board may call for extra general meetings.
-The chair must convene a meeting within two months, upon the request of at least one quarter of the members, the chairman must convene within two months.
-General meetings may decide on changes in the composition of the Board.
+The chair must convene a meeting within two months, upon the request of at least one quarter of the SNSS members.

 5.1 Membership fee